CSTAAR/Automated_micro-section_drawing_digitalization/README.md

 template.scale.jpg — scale template for Script3 (template matching of the scale on the form).

-Sampleform.jpg — example input form you can use to verify the pipeline end-to-end.
+Sampleform1-5.jpg — five example input forms you can use to verify the pipeline end-to-end.

 # Requirements

-Python 3.10+ (recommended 3.11)
+Python 3.12

 Jupyter / JupyterLab

 # Python packages (see requirements.txt):

-affine, geopandas, numpy, opencv-python, pandas, pytesseract, pillow, matplotlib, rasterio, shapely
+affine, geopandas, numpy, opencv-python, pandas, matplotlib, rasterio, shapely

 # Quick start